RustyRayTech/Ray-Tech-Blog/index.md

 ---
+title: Rusty Ray Tech Blog
+---

-title: Welcome to my blog!
+Welcome to my little journey into DevOps and other things :)

 ---